 6. Fast network connections are enabled

-Photos created in Planado can't be uploaded with slow 2G network connection.
-To upload photos to server, you need to have access to networks 3G, LTE or Wi-Fi.
-If you're using cellular networks, make sure you picked fastest available network mode in the menu Settings → SIMs and networks → Network mode.
+Photos created in Planado can't be uploaded with a slow 2G network connection.
+To upload photos to the server, you need to have access to networks 3G, LTE, or Wi-Fi.
+If you're using cellular networks, make sure you picked the fastest available network mode in the menu Settings → SIMs and networks → Network mode.

 If you need any help, leave us a ticket or write to our email address: email@example.com.